1 campus available

 Successful completion of the Victorian Certificate of Education (VCE) or its equivalent, such as an interstate or international Year 12 qualification.

-There are 3 teaching periods a year, and you can enrol in 1 to 4 units every period.
+There are 3 teaching periods per year, and you can enrol in 1 to 4 units every period.

-On average, for a single unit, you should allow for approximately 8 hours of active learning each week.
-Active learning includes engaging with learning materials and activities, interaction with other students, readings and assessment tasks.
+You should dedicate around 8 hours of study per week to each unit.
+This includes engaging with learning materials and activities, interacting with other students, readings and assessment tasks.

 There are study breaks between teaching periods and over Christmas / New Year so you can take time out during your course.

-With Swinburne Online, your course has been developed specifically for online delivery, so you get the most out of your online studies.
-The entire learning experience is designed to be supportive, engaging and collaborative.
-Your course content is supplemented by online communication technologies such as discussion boards, chat sessions, email and blogs.
+With Swinburne Online, your course has been developed specifically for online delivery.
+Enhance your studies with online communication technologies such as discussion boards, chat sessions, email and blogs.

-In addition, Student Advisors are available by email and phone 7 days a week to respond to any queries you may have around your study.
+In addition, Student Advisors are available by email and phone 7 days a week for any queries you might have around your study.

-The Bachelor of Business With a Major in Accounting and Financial Planning includes a foundation unit called "Learning and Communicating Innovative Practice".
-This unit is especially useful if you're returning to study after a long time, or are unfamiliar with online learning.
+The Bachelor of Social Science (Security and Counter-Terrorism) includes a foundation unit called 'Learning and Communicating Online'.
+This unit is handy if you're returning to study after a long time, or if you’re new to online learning.